rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/methods/put-update-properties-on-an-account-account.rst

 Updates account properties.

-Refer to the attributes described in the
-`Accounts attributes table <http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-account.html>`__ may be updated.
+Refer to the attributes described in the :ref:`Accounts attributes table <account-operations>` may be updated.

 The following table shows the possible response codes for this operation: